 - Assisting response partners, hospitals, and EMS agencies in their response to the COVID-19 pandemic.
-Delivered test kits and PPE to multiple JEMSOPs throughout the region. - Assisted Caroline County with information and coordination to expand participation in the @HA (At Hospital Ambulance) program. - o Currently scheduling base stations for their designation renewal evaluations. - Staff conducted VAIP inspections of one EMS agency in Cecil County. - Actively assisting Talbot County Emergency Services and the Winterfest EMS Conference Steering Committee with their work in planning Winterfest EMS 2022, which has been changed to a virtual format and will be held in conjunction with the Miltenberger EMS Seminar; content will be available on March 11, 2022.
+Delivered test kits and PPE to multiple JEMSOPs throughout the region. - Staff conducted VAIP inspections of 13 units in Queen Anne's County Department of Emergency Services. - Actively assisting Talbot County Emergency Services and the Winterfest EMS Conference Steering Committee with their work in planning Winterfest EMS 2022, which has been changed to a virtual format and will be held in conjunction with the Miltenberger EMS Seminar; content will be available on March 11, 2022. - Worked with several recipients of the Cardiac Device grant to assist them with their reimbursements. - Assisted three Region IV jurisdictions with ELITE enhancements. - Assisted two EMSOPs with data reporting.

-- Region V:
+Region V:

-- o Delivered antigen tests kits to all EMSOPs in Region V. - o Presented a poster at the 2022 NAEMSP conference. - o Finalized ALS training grants with the Region V EMSAC. - Region V staff continue to support Maryland's continuing COVID-19 response efforts.
+- Delivered antigen tests kits to all EMSOPs in Region V. - Presented a poster at the 2022 NAEMSP conference. - Finalized ALS training grants with the Region V EMSAC. - o Region V staff continue to support Maryland's continuing COVID-19 response efforts.